P\'al's isominwidth inequality for ball convex bodies in planes of constant curvature: Acknowledgements

 \section{Acknowledgements}

 The authors thank Professor K\'aroly Bezdek for helpful ideas and suggestions.

-The research of Ferenc Fodor and \'Ad\'am Sagmeister was supported by NKFIH project no.~150151, which has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the ADVANCED\_24 funding scheme.
+The research of Ferenc Fodor and \'Ad\'am Sagmeister was supported by NKFIH project no.~150151.
+Project no.~150151 has been implemented with the support provided by the Ministry of Culture and Innovation of Hungary from the National Research, Development and Innovation Fund, financed under the ADVANCED\_24 funding scheme.

+This research was also supported by project TKP2021-NVA-09.
+Project no. TKP2021-NVA-09 has been implemented with the support provided by the Ministry of Innovation and Technology of Hungary from the National Research, Development and Innovation Fund, financed under the TKP2021-NVA funding scheme.